Ritaam/ritamj16--portfolio/README.md

-# Ritam Jana — Portfolio
+# Ritam Jana — Portfolio The Link is ritamsworld.netlify.app

 Personal developer portfolio built with **React + Vite**.
 Features a dark terminal-inspired aesthetic, WebGL background, blur-in animations, competitive programming showcase, and more.